What is Stratification :

-Malus species (apple, crabapple), Pyrus(pear) : cold damp stratification is required.
+Malus species (apple, crabapple) and Pyrus(pear) require cold damp stratification.
 Period needed to satisfy endodormancy varies with variety, but in general requires 2 to 4 months in damp conditions and within a temperature range of 33-41 degrees F. Freezing temperatures do not satisfy the conditions.
 Pre-soaking or continued rinses often reduces the time since it washes away substances inhibitory to germination.

 Prunus Americana (American Plum) requires cold moist stratification at a temperature close to 41 (35-41) degrees F for 3 to 6 months.
 Better results are obtained if this is preceded by a warm stratification period of 5 weeks at between 60 and 70 degrees F. Provided the seeds are guarded against rodent damage, it is often easier to satisfy these conditions by fall planting without treatment.
 Often (as with many prunus species) seedlings may not emerge until the second year.

 Prunus Mahaleb requires cold moist stratification at 35 to 41 degrees for approximately 100 days.
 Warm stratification pre conditioning normally not necessary.

 Prunus Avium (Mazzard) requires a warm moist stratification period of 3 weeks at 70 degrees F, followed by a cold moist stratification period of approximately 120 days at 35 to 41 degrees F.